am1276/Group-Software---Treasure-hunt/README.md

 When developing our code, we aim to use the conventions described by w3schools.
 Example: https://www.w3schools.com/js/js_conventions.asp

 # Tech used
-In our code, we used the following (all is integrated within code and no installations outsdie database tech are required):
+In our code, we used the following (all is integrated within code and no installations outside database tech are required):
   - HTML
   - CSS
   - Javascript